 The implementation of the modified MPLPAD will be phased.
 The AEI has identified implementation plans and proposed timelines for transferring midwifery students to the SSSA from September 2019.
-The implementation plans also includes continuation on the SLAiP (NMC, 2008), where relevant, for example final year students who are near to completion of the programme.

 A collaborative approach for the preparation and ongoing support for the new roles of practice supervisor, practice assessor and academic assessor are clearly evidenced through the pan-London approach to implementation of the SSSA.
 There are clear guidelines which include the ongoing preparation, support and monitoring of the new roles which are clearly set out in guidance documents available both online and in hard copy.
 Detailed guidance about how to complete the assessment documentation is also provided.
 The documentation clearly identifies the practice assessors and academic assessors must have due regard.